AltSchool/dynamic-rest/README.md

 In DREST, sideloading is the default because it can produce much smaller payloads in circumstances where related objects are referenced more than once in the response.

 For example, if you requested a list of 10 users along with their groups, and those users all happened to be in the same groups, the embedded variant would represent each group 10 times.
-The sideloaded variant will only represent a particular group once, regardless of the number of times that group is referenced.
+The sideloaded variant would only represent a particular group once, regardless of the number of times that group is referenced.

 ## Field inclusions

 You can use the `include[]` feature not only to sideload relationships, but also to load basic fields that are marked "deferred".

-In DREST, any field or relationship can be marked deferred, which will indicate to the framework that the field should only be returned when requested by `include[]`.
+In DREST, any field or relationship can be marked deferred, which indicates to the framework that the field should only be returned when requested by `include[]`.
 This could be a good option for fields with large values that are not always relevant in a general context.

 For example, a user might have a "personal_statement" field that we would want to defer.
 At the serializer layer, that would look like this: